andrefrsousa/SuperToolbar/README.md

 ## Sample Project

-We have a sample project in Kotlin that demonstrates the lib usages [here](https://github.com/andrefrsousa/SuperToolbar/blob/master/demo/src/main/java/com/andrefrsousa/supertoolbar/demo/DemoActivity.kt).
+We have a sample project in Kotlin that demonstrates the use of the library [here](https://github.com/andrefrsousa/SuperToolbar/blob/master/demo/src/main/java/com/andrefrsousa/supertoolbar/demo/DemoActivity.kt).

 ![](/raw/example.gif)

-## Usage
+## Use

-It is recommended to check the sample project to get a complete understanding of all the features offered by the library.
+It is recommended that you review the sample project to get a full understanding of all the features offered by the library.
-In order to show the toolbar elevation you just need to call:
+To display the height of the toolbar, you only need to call:

 ```kotlin
 fun setElevationVisibility(show: Boolean)
 ```

-If what to have the same effect found in Google Messages app for example, you to add a scroll listener to your RecyclerView or ScrollView.
+If you want to have the same effect as the one used in Google Messages, for example, add a scroll listener to your *RecyclerView* or *ScrollView*.
 Like this:

 ```kotlin